tier4/caret_doc/docs/recording/validating.md

 ### `Failed to find callback group`

 - Cause
   - CARET failed to bind callback groups, callbacks and executors.
-It mainly because of ROS 2 "service".
+It mainly because of ROS2 "service".
 "Service" is not supported by CARET
 - Solution
   - There is no solution at the moment.
 This warning can be ignored in most cases